 Today we have a guest post from a great photographer, Erika of Ten2TenPhotography.
 She has some great advice to share with us about the topic of “Do Wedding Photographers Hide their Plus Size Brides: Advice for a Curvy Girl when Hiring a Wedding Photographer”.
 So sit back relax and absorb some fantastic knowledge.

-I’m a wedding photographer… and I was a plus-size bride.
+I’m one of many wedding photographers… and I was a plus-size bride.
 I’m intimately familiar with the struggles of a plus size bride in an industry that isn’t totally accommodating to curves.
 I’m also incredibly aware of what goes on behind the scenes – at least in regards to wedding photography.
 It’s rare for photographers to showcase plus size brides in their portfolio and it’s really a shame.
 With the average size in North America being 12, it’s not difficult to conclude that nearly half of the population falls into a “plus size” category… so where are the plus size brides in the wedding photography portfolios?
+My friend recently had a wedding and used Olga Topchii Photographer NYC, her pictures looked beautiful and it was a lovely day!

 How a photographer chooses their portfolio